Destin-Fort Walton Coastal Team Deploys Nearly 40 Artificial Reefs

 According to Fogg, these artificial reef modules are specifically designed to encourage growth on the structure and mimic natural reef features.

-“Not only are we fostering new habitats for marine life life, but we’re also providing a means for people to experience these resources in a responsible and sustainable manner,” said Fogg.
+“Not only are we fostering new habitats for marine life, but we’re also providing a means for people to experience these resources in a responsible and sustainable manner,” said Fogg.
 “These reefs have a positive economic effect on the region by drawing in anglers and divers of all ages and skill levels from around the globe, bolstering local businesses like dive shops and charter boats.”

 In addition to benefiting marine ecosystems, the project has been a valuable learning experience for some members of the community.
 Destin High School, for example, created a fishing class with an emphasis on marine conservation and has taken an active role in the project.